synapsecns/sanguine/docs/bridge/docs/rfq/Relayer/Relayer.md

 ### Rebalancing

 The rebalancing loop is more complex and is responsible for ensuring that the relayer has enough liquidity on each chain.
-Right now only the CCTP rebalancer is supported and works like this:
+The CCTP rebalancer is supported and works like this:

 1. At `rebalance_interval`, check the `maintenance_balance_pct` of each token on each chain and compare it to the current balance.
 If the balance is below the `maintenance_balance_pct`, continue
 2. Calculate the amount to rebalance by taking the difference between the maintenance balance and the current balance and multiplying it by the `initial_balance_pct`.
 3. If the amount to rebalance is greater than the `max_rebalance_amount`, set the amount to rebalance to the `max_rebalance_amount`.
 If the amount to rebalance is less than the `min_rebalance_amount`, do not rebalance.
 4. Repeat after `rebalance_interval`

+The implementation for certain native bridges (e.g Scroll) is also supported.
+It works slightly differently as flows are only supported between Scroll <> Mainnet.
+At a high level, the rebalancer checks inventory on Scroll versus other chains, and if imbalanced, initiates a bridge to mainnet, allowing the CCTP relayer to rebalance funds where needed.

 ### Relaying